-A TextDocument consists of the main Text object an many other sub-objects, like style-sheets, meta information etc., which are not shown in this diagram.
+A TextDocument consists of the main Text object an many other sub-objects, like stylesheets, meta information etc., which are not shown in this diagram.

 A Text service is used not only as a main text object of a TextDocument, it is used as the text object in table cells or text frames as well.
 It is even used as a text object in drawing objects or spreadsheet cells.
-Of course the concrete expects the URL from which the document is to be loaded, Text in a TextDocument has more interfaces, thus offers more functionality.
+Of course the concrete Text in a TextDocument has more interfaces, thus offers more functionality.

 The Text itself consists of a series of TextContents, mostly Paragraphs and TextTables or TextSections.
-These can be enumerated, by creating an enumerator object at its XEnumerationAccess interface.
+These can be enumerated, by creating an enumerator object at its XenumerationAccess interface.